Carnet de Passage

 My vehicle is not registered in UK - can RAC still issue a Carnet to me ?

 RAC can issue a Carnet to a UK, Channel Islands or Irish registered vehicle.
-For vehicles registered in other EU/overseas countries, application should be made to the national motoring authority of that country or permission granted to RAC by the issuing club to issue.
+For vehicles registered in other EU/overseas countries, application should be made to the national motoring authority of that country or permission granted to RAC by the appropriate issuing club.
 RAC can advise on this.

 How long is a Carnet valid for?